The Rise of BYOM: Bring Your Own Meeting

-Meetings: the concept may feel a bit blurred after nearly nine months of video calls, but historically, in-person meetings are estimated to take up 37% of the average employees’ working hours.
+Meetings: the concept may feel a bit blurred after virtual video calls throughout Covid but historically, in-person meetings are estimated to take up 37% of the average employees’ working hours.
 That’s a significant chunk of time, but is it time spent well?

 The consensus is somewhat mixed.
 There is no denying the evidence that group interaction in the workplace boosts creativity, problem-solving and births new ideas, but this is only the case when meetings are effective, which, as you can attest, isn’t always the case.
 What is it exactly that acts as a barrier to effectiveness in the meeting room?